jamesplease/bestfetch/README.md

 Features such as request deduplication and response caching can often save the developer of apps like these from headache and bugs.

-`fetch-dedupe` is a library with a familiar, fetch-like API that includes request deduplication and response caching for you, and it's a delight to use.
+`bestfetch` is a library with a familiar, fetch-like API that includes request deduplication and response caching for you, and it's a delight to use.

 ## Installation